 Continuous Compliance with Emission Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 6) For each Complying with the requirement to You must demonstrate continuous compliance by 9.
-Existing emergency and black start stationary RICE \leq 500 hp located at a major source of HAP, existing non- emergency stationary RICE <100 hp located at a major source of HAP, existing emergency and black start stationary RICE located at an area source of HAP, existing non- emergency stationary CI RICE \leq 300 hp located at an area source of HAP, existing non-emergency 2SLB stationary RICE located at an area source of HAP, existing non- emergency stationary SI RICE located at an area source of HAP which combusts landfill or digester gas equivalent to 10 percent or more of the gross heat input on an annual basis, existing non-emergency 4SLB and 4SRB stationary RICE \leq 500 hp located at an area source of HAP, existing non- emergency 4SLB and 4SRB stationary RICE \geq 500 hp located at an area source of HAP that operate 24 hours or less per calendar year, and existing non-emergency 4SLB and 4SRB stationary RICE \geq 500 hp located at an area source of HAP that are remote stationary RICE \geq 500 hp located at an area source of HAP that are remote stationary RICE a.
-Work or Management practices i.
+Existing emergency and black start stationary RICE ≤500 hp located at a major source of HAP, existing nonemergency stationary RICE <100 hp located at a major source of HAP, existing emergency and black start stationary RICE located at an area source of HAP, existing nonemergency stationary CI RICE ≤300 hp located at an area source of HAP, existing nonemergency 2SLB stationary RICE located at an area source of HAP, existing nonemergency stationary SI RICE located at an area source of HAP which combusts landfill or digester gas equivalent to 10 percent or more of the gross heat input on an annual basis, existing nonemergency 4SLB and 4SRB stationary RICE ≤500 hp located at an area source of HAP, existing nonemergency 4SLB and 4SRB stationary RICE >500 hp located at an area source of HAP that operate 24 hours or less per calendar year, and existing non-emergency 4SLB and 4SRB stationary RICE >500 hp located at an area source of HAP that operate 24 hours or less per calendar year, and existing non-emergency 4SLB and 4SRB stationary RICE >500 hp located at an area source of HAP that are remote stationary RICE i.
 Operating and maintaining the stationary RICE according to the manufacturer's emission-related operation and maintenance instructions; or ii.
 Develop and follow your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.

 Continuous Compliance with Emission Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 6) For each Complying with the requirement to You must demonstrate continuous compliance by 10.
-Existing stationary CI RICE >500 hp that are not limited use stationary RICE ii.
+Existing stationary CI RICE >500 hp that are not limited use stationary RICE a.
+Reduce CO emissions, or limit the concentration of CO in the stationary RICE exhaust, and using oxidation catalyst i.
+Conducting performance tests every 8,760 hours or 3 years, whichever comes first, for CO or formaldehyde, as appropriate, to demonstrate that the required CO or formaldehyde, as appropriate, percent reduction is achieved or that your emissions remain at or below the CO or formaldehyde concentration limit; and ii.
 Collecting the catalyst inlet temperature data according to §63.6625(b); and iii.
 Reducing these data to 4-hour rolling averages; and iv.
 Maintaining the 4-hour rolling averages within the operating limitations for the catalyst inlet temperature; and v.
 Measuring the pressure drop across the catalyst once per month and demonstrating that the pressure drop across the catalyst is within the operating limitation established during the performance test.
 11. Existing stationary CI RICE >500 hp that are not limited use stationary RICE a.
 Reduce CO emissions, or limit the concentration of CO in the stationary RICE exhaust, and not using oxidation catalyst i.
 Conducting performance tests every 8,760 hours or 3 years, whichever comes first, for CO or formaldehyde, as appropriate, to demonstrate that the required CO or formaldehyde, as appropriate, percent reduction is achieved or that your emissions remain at or below the CO or formaldehyde concentration limit; and ii.
-Collecting the approved operating parameter (if any) data according to §63.6625(b); and iii.
+Collecting the approved operating parameter (if any) data according to \$63.6625(b); and iii.
 Reducing these data to 4-hour rolling averages; and iv.
 Maintaining the 4-hour rolling averages within the operating limitations for the operating parameters established during the performance test.